Girlosophy

-Girlosophy is a series of bestselling and award-winning self-help/spirituality books written by Anthea Paul.
+Girlosophy is a series of self-help/spirituality books written by Anthea Paul.
 Started in 2000 with Girlosophy: A Soul Survival Kit, there are currently eight published Girlosophy books.
-The books are directed to young women.
+The books are directed at young women.
 They emphasize being true to oneself and individual using big sister advice and fun and modern visuals from around the world with no photo manipulation.

 Series

 The series cover a variety of issues relating to all young women.